MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 Eeeeek!
 Looks scary, doesn't it?
 Let's break it down:

-1. The First loop loops over the contents of the first array:
+1. The first loop loops over the contents of the first array:

 ```javascript
 for (let i = 0; i < myMdArray.length; i++) {